Nadasawah90/Multi-tier-Web-Java-application-Pipline-using-gitlab-Argocd-/README.md

 # Multi-tier-Web-Java-application-Pipline-using-gitlab-Argocd-"CICD"
-prprequieats :

-1- K8S environemnt
-2-Argocd app
+## Prerequisites

+Before starting, ensure the following requirements are completed:

+1- Kubernetes (K8s) Environment

+A working Kubernetes cluster is deployed and accessible.

+2- Argo CD

+Argo CD is installed and configured in the Kubernetes cluster.

+3- GitLab Repository

+Store the application source code in the GitLab repository & Build the Docker image and push it to Docker Hub.

-3- Gillab repository ==> upload images in the Docker hub 4- create Docker hub _username & Docker hub_Token on the github Docker hub :
+4- Genertate  Docker hub _username & Docker hub_Token on the github as the below steps :

--from account seeting ==> Generate new Token
+5- Docker Hub
+From Account Settings → Personal Access Tokens → Generate New Token.

-Add secrets to Github :
+6- Add Secrets to GitHub

-from settings==> secretand variables ==> Actions ==> create  new repo secret as below :
+Go to Settings → Secrets and variables → Actions.

+Create the following secrets:

+DOCKERHUB_USERNAME

+DOCKERHUB_TOKEN

 <img width="1472" height="757" alt="image" src="https://github.com/user-attachments/assets/c36bf9a9-c152-40c0-8643-9eed524a0665" />

+## Steps :
+1. Prepare GitHub CI (GitHub Actions)

+Create the workflow file:
+.github/workflows/main.yml

+- Commit and push the file to the GitHub repository.

+- GitHub Actions will automatically start the CI pipeline.

+- GitHub creates a temporary GitHub-hosted runner (VM) to execute the workflow.

+- The runner builds the Docker image and pushes it to Docker Hub.

+- After the workflow finishes successfully, the temporary runner is automatically deleted.

-steps :
+Errors :
-1- prpepare gillab "CI"
-create Wokflow file with main.yml file to be start CI " Action" on my repo github to be start A runner to create new VM temp as it is is simply a temporary computer that GitHub uses to run your workflow and after push images , the runner is deleted after the jobs finished . error :

 <img width="1090" height="490" alt="image" src="https://github.com/user-attachments/assets/aac13c67-07ef-4d01-9c28-dcb983ef4c2b" />

 <img width="1875" height="778" alt="image" src="https://github.com/user-attachments/assets/4773ba4b-9859-488c-a1bb-6fecc43ce1e3" />

 <img width="1559" height="900" alt="image" src="https://github.com/user-attachments/assets/7a94b933-22a6-417c-90d0-634e4bd9b8f8" />

 and also make all is lower case as the below error appeared also :
 ERROR: failed to build: invalid tag "***/vprofile-App:latest": repository name must be lowercase
 Error: buildx failed with: ERROR: failed to build: invalid tag "***/vprofile-App:latest": repository name must be lowercase